 And you’re a made man!

-Surprisingly, these beings were originally held to look more like goblins, clothed in red cloaks and small triangular hats.
+Surprisingly, these beings were held initially to look more like goblins, clothed in red cloaks and tiny triangular hats.
 They did remain reclusive, and, interestingly enough, only male-no traditional tales tell of a female leprechaun.
-As story-telling evolved, leprechauns were given green garments and red hair.
+As story-telling evolved, Leprechauns were dressed in green and given red hair.